csce-4600/project-1/README.md

-# project-1
+# Project 1

-Simulation of a scheduler which assigns jobs to a set of available processors
+<em>Simulation of a scheduler which assigns jobs to a set of available processors<em>